Biloela

 Biloela features high concentrations of group households, with a fairly typical median household size

-Family households constitute 69.0% of all households, including 30.9% couples with children, 26.5% couples without children, and 10.3% single parent families.
-Non-family households comprise the remaining 31.0%, with lone person households at 27.0% and group households making up 3.9%.
-The median household size is 2.5 people, aligning with the average for the Rest of Qld.
+Family households account for 69.0% of all households, consisting of 30.9% couples with children, 26.5% couples without children, and 10.3% single parent families.
+Non-family households make up the remaining 31.0%, with lone person households at 27.0% and group households comprising 3.9% of the total.
+The median household size is 2.5 people, which matches the average for the Rest of Qld.

 Frequently Asked Questions - Households